behreajj/AsepriteOkHsl/README.md

 ### Color Adjustment

 A separate dialog allows for cel image adjustment with either `HSV` or `HSL`. `Alt+O` applies the adjustment, `Alt+X` cancels the dialog.

+_As of Aseprite version 1.3.2, all adjustments are made in-place.
+Indexed and grayscale color modes are also supported.
+When a tile map is selected, all tiles in the tile set that the map uses will be adjusted.
+To make this possible, a hacky unique ID is assigned to all tile sets in the sprite._

 ![Hue Adjustment](hueAdjust.png)